Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Proofs

 \begin{proposition} The variance-based measure (squared error) does not fulfill point 1 of Proposition \ref{prop:eu}. \end{proposition} \begin{proof} Consider the BMA estimator, two first-order Gaussian distribution, e.g. $\bP_1 = \mathcal{N}(0, \sigma_1^2), \bP_2 = \mathcal{N}(0, \sigma_2^2)$ with $\sigma_1^2 \neq \sigma_2^2$ and a second-order distribution, specified as a Dirac mixture, i.e. $Q = \frac{1}{2} \delta_{\bP_1} + \frac{1}{2} \delta_{\bP_2}$.
 Recall that for the variance-based measure, we have $D(\mathbb{P,Q}) = (\bE_{Y \sim \bP}[Y] - \bE_{Y' \sim \bQ}[Y'])^2$.
 In addition, we obtain $\overline{\bP} = \frac{1}{2} \bP_1 + \frac{1}{2} \bP_2$ and $\bE_{Y' \sim \overline{P}}[Y'] = 0$.
 Then we obtain

 Therefore, we obtain $\eu(Q) = 0$ although $Q \neq \delta_\bP$.
 The same argument also works for the pairwise estimator. \end{proof}

-\begin{proposition} The entropy-based measure (log-score) fulfills $\au(\delta_{\bP_1}) \leq \au(\delta_{\bP_2})$ if the underlying density is log-concave. \end{proposition} \begin{proof} A probability distribution has log-concave density, if the density can be expressed as $p(x) \equiv \exp(\varphi(x))$ for a concave function $\varphi(x)$.
+\begin{proposition} Assume that $\bP_1, \bP_2$ are absolutely continuous with respect to the Lebesgue measure and therefore admit a probability density.
+Further assume that both densities are log-concave Then, the entropy-based measure (log-score) fulfills $\au(\delta_{\bP_1}) \leq \au(\delta_{\bP_2})$. \end{proposition} \begin{proof} A probability distribution has log-concave density if the density can be expressed as $p(x) \equiv \exp(\varphi(x))$ for a concave function $\varphi(x)$.
 Recall that the log-score corresponds to the differential entropy, which can be expressed as

 Then, for a log-concave density, we have that $\phi(x) \coloneq -\log p_2(x)$ is a convex function in $x$.
 By convex order, we then have

 The left-hand side is the cross-entropy of $\bP_1, \bP_2$, which, by definition, can be decomposed into